neuralinterfaces/.github/profile/README.md

 > **Neural interfaces** (noun) — Devices that interact with the nervous system.
 They are electronic devices placed on the outside or inside of the brain or nervous system to record or stimulate activity – or both.
 (Source: [The Royal Society](https://royalsociety.org/news-resources/projects/ihuman-perspective/))

-[Neural Interfaces](https://neuralinterfaces.com) maintains open-source tools for authoring brain-computer interfaces (BCIs) on web technologies, allowing developers to publish across multiple platforms.
+[Neural Interfaces](https://neuralinterfaces.com) maintains tools to build brain-computer interfaces (BCIs) on web technologies, allowing you to publish across multiple platforms.

 We believe that brain-computer interfaces should be accessible to everyone.